aquova/bouncer/README.md

 - Logging of user warnings
     - Moderators can log user warnings alongside an explanitory message.
-    - Warnings are saved both in a channel specified in `config.json`, as well as saved to a local database.
+    - Warnings are saved both in a Discord channel specified in `config.json`, as well as saved to a local database.
     - In addition to warnings; bans, kicks, and unbannings can all be noted.
 - Storing moderation notes
     - Notes about users are stored privately, for moderators to review later